 Sarah enjoys meeting new people and has traveled through Europe, China and Thailand.
 When she is not working, she spends her time with family; her husband Steve and son Ethan.
 They enjoy being in the outdoors, hiking and going to the beach.

 Dorothea is a Reiki Master and Teacher.
 She graduated with a Magna Cum Laude Degree in Psychology, Mathematics and Secondary Ed.
 She is a Hospital Trained Master-Clinical Hypnotherapist, Instructor of Hypnotherapy and is a member of The Board of Directors of The National Board of Professional & Ethical Standards in Hypnosis.
 Her interests and avocations include exercising and teaching dance, fashion design & creation, writing poetry (she has read some of her works on local cable TV), gardening, and reading both fiction and non-fiction.
+Dorothea is available to book by appointment only through a short phone consultation.
+This consultation is completely FREE.
+Please call Dorothea directly at (781) 720-9216 to schedule your Reiki or hypnotherapy appointment.

 Cindy Gittleman, MA, MA, CAGS, founder of Sunrise Mindfulness,LLC, holds graduate degrees from Columbia University and City University of New York.
 She undertook additional graduate training in psychology at Adelphi University and earned a Certificate of Advanced Graduate Studies from the University of Massachusetts in Boston.